dundun007/Networking-Portfolio/README.md

 # Networking Portfolio

 A collection of writeups written for both a cybersecurity and CCNP networking course.

-Each writeup follows the format of: Purpose, Background Concepts, Lab Summary, Lab Commands, Network Diagram, Configurations, Problems, and Conclusion.
+Each writeup follows the format of:
+- Purpose
+- Background Concepts
+- Lab Summary
+- Lab Commands
+- Network Diagram
+- Configurations
+- Problems
+- Conclusion

 ## CCNP